$29.77-$36.89 hourly / $5,160.86-$6,393.40 monthly / $61,930.32-$76,720.80 annual

 Education and Experience:

-A. An associate degree or its equivalent from a recognized college or university preferably with coursework in business administration, human relations, and computer applications and office technology (CAOT) AND two years of full-time, paid experience in a college or university admissions office.
+A. An associate degree or its equivalent from a recognized college or university preferably with coursework in business administration, human relations, and computer applications and office technology (CAOT) AND three years of full-time, paid experience in a college or university admissions office which must have included determining eligibility for enrollment, course credit, and/or graduation and residency.
 One year of the required experience must have been in a supervisory capacity.
 A successfully completed college-level course in supervision or management may substitute for the required one year in a supervisory capacity.

 A valid Class "C" California driver's license is required.